paragonie/paseto/docs/RFC/paseto.md

 ## v1.public

 **v1.public** messages **SHALL** be signed using RSASSA-PSS as defined in [@!RFC8017], with 2048-bit private keys.
+These messages provide authentication but do not prevent the contents from being read, including by those without either the **public key** or the **private key**.
 Refer to the operations defined in **v1.Sign** and **v1.Verify** for a formal definition.

 ## Version v1 Algorithms